piratagit/3d-printed-cases-for-M5Stick-Bruce-Firmware-Modules/README.md

 ## 3D Printed Cases for NRF24 and CC1101 modules to be used with the M5SticlPlus 1/2 with Bruce Firmware or any other

-The STL filea are on the 'files' repository for download.
+The STL files are on the 'files' repository for download.
 Fell free to comment, modify and distribute it.

 ![The 2 modules](/images/IMG_20251102_123822.jpg))